witoldmetel/Vite-Pack-Boilerplate/README.md

 # TS Parcel Boilerplate

 This is a minimal boilerplate using React and TypeScript along with Sass support.
-It's also possible to config firebase.
+It‘s also possible to config firebase and use Tailwind low-level utility classes.
 Good for small projects and prototyping.
 Enjoy to use :)

 In case of issues and questions, feel free to add the question in [Issues](https://github.com/witoldmetel/TS-Parcel-Boilerplate/issues) page.